 You’d be hard-pressed to find a successful startup that was initially funded by a loan.
 In 2013, billionaire Mark Cuban even went as far as to say that anyone who starts a business on a loan is a “moron.”

-Starting a business is risky enough, so it just doesn’t make sense for the owner of a new business to give themselves anything more to lose.
-There’s no guarantee that the business will make money, let alone enough to repay a loan.
+Starting a business is risky enough, so it just doesn’t make sense for the owner of a new company to give themselves anything more to lose.
+There’s no guarantee that the company will make money, let alone enough to repay a loan.

 Lack of Options

 You may have heard about SBA startup loans with very low interest.
 This sounds tempting until you learn the requirements for eligibility.
-SBA Loans are approved by banks, and no bank will approve a loan for a brand new business with little working capital.
+Banks approve SBA Loans, and no bank will approve a loan for a brand new business with little working capital.
 Banks don’t even approve loans for established businesses that lack ample cash reserves at their disposal.
 Borrowers may have to provide collateral as well.
-However, most new businesses don’t own property or expensive equipment.
+However, most new companies don’t own property or expensive equipment.

 Let’s also not forget that banks have very stringent repayment structures.
 It’s not as if you could negotiate lower monthly payments until revenue picks up.
 Thus, you’d have to begin making monthly payments immediately, despite the uncertainty lying ahead.
 Online or alternative business financing companies offer multiple products and repayment structures, but most of them do not work with startups.
 Banks are your only option, and this option is just too risky for an untested business.
 If you miss a payment, you could ruin your credit score along with your chances of securing another loan.